 An American singer-songwriter and composer, Duncan Sheik’s self-titled 1996 debut album remained on the Billboard Hot 100 for a record-setting 55 straight weeks.
 “In the decade of grunge, diva anthems, and the Macarena, Sheik’s 1996 breakthrough single ‘Barely Breathing’ was contemplative and literate” (NPR).
 Sheik has since composed the music for the Tony Award-winning Broadway hit Spring Awakening and won a Grammy award for the Spring Awakening cast album.
 His recent musical thriller, American Psycho, premiered in London in 2014, and his newly released album, Legerdemain,has been described as “a free-floating feeling while musing on nothing less than humanity’s place in the universe” (NPR).
 Visit duncansheik.com.

 The Box Office is open two hours prior to ticketed events & closes 30 minutes after the event begins.

-The Sharon Lynne Wilson Center for the Arts is supported in part by the Wisconsin Arts Board with funds from the State of Wisconsin, the National Endowment for the Arts, and the United Performing Arts Fund, Arts Midwest, and Herzfeld Foundation.
+The Sharon Lynne Wilson Center for the Arts is supported in part by the Wisconsin Arts Board with funds from the State of Wisconsin, the National Endowment for the Arts, the United Performing Arts Fund, Arts Midwest, and Herzfeld Foundation.